Inflation Boosts U.S. Household Spending by $433 a Month, on Average, Moody's Finds - NewsBreak

 This is CNBC's live blog covering Asia-Pacific markets.
 Stocks in Hong Kong led gains alongside Chinese indexes after media reports said China's state council will hold a press conference at 3 p.m.
 Beijing time.
 Hong Kong's Hang Seng index jumped 3.85%, with the Hang Seng Tech index rising 5.45%.
 In...

-As BlockFi Files for Bankruptcy, What to Know About Crypto Investor Protections

-Crypto lender BlockFi filed for Chapter 11 bankruptcy Monday, about two weeks after the collapse of FTX.
-Investor protections for crypto are different from those for more traditional holdings, such as stocks and bonds.
-Crypto falls in a gray area of law and regulation, according to legal experts.
-Investors must...

-Stocks Making the Biggest Moves Midday: Apple, DraftKings, Biogen, Williams-Sonoma and More
+Stocks Making the Biggest Moves in the Premarket: Apple, Taboola, Biogen and More

-Check out the companies making the biggest moves midday:.
-Apple — Apple shares fell 3.89% following a report that iPhone production could take a big hit due to unrest at a Foxconn factory in China, amid protests in China against the nation's zero-Covid policy.
-Analysts have expressed concern about recent manufacturing interruptions ahead of the holiday season too.
+Apple (AAPL) – Apple could reportedly see a production shortfall of close to 6 million iPhone Pro models due to Covid-related unrest at contract manufacturer Foxconn's China factory.
+A person familiar with assembly operations told Bloomberg that Apple and Foxconn do expect to be able to make up that shortfall in 2023.
+Apple slid 1.7% in premarket trading.

 Comments / 0